awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_DATASHARE.md

 ## Parameters<a name="r_ALTER_DATASHARE-parameters"></a>

 *datashare\_name*
-The name of the data share to be altered\.
+The name of the datashare to be altered\.

 ADD \| REMOVE
-A clause that specifies whether to add objects to or remove objects from the data share\.
+A clause that specifies whether to add objects to or remove objects from the datashare\.

 TABLE *schema*\.*table* \[, \.\.\.\]
-The name of the table or view in the specified schema to add to the data share\.
+The name of the table or view in the specified schema to add to the datashare\.

 SCHEMA *schema* \[, \.\.\.\]
-The name of the schema to add to the data share\.
+The name of the schema to add to the datashare\.

 FUNCTION *schema*\.*sql\_udf* \[, \.\.\.\]
-The name of the user\-defined SQL function to add to the data share\.
+The name of the user\-defined SQL function to add to the datashare\.

 ALL TABLES IN SCHEMA *schema* \[, \.\.\.\]
-A clause that specifies adding all tables in the specified schema to the data share\.
+A clause that specifies adding all tables in the specified schema to the datashare\.

 ALL FUNCTIONS IN SCHEMA *schema* \[, \.\.\.\] \}
-A clause that specifies adding all functions in the specified schema to the data share\.
+A clause that specifies adding all functions in the specified schema to the datashare\.

 \[ SET PUBLICACCESSIBLE \[=\] TRUE \| FALSE \]
-A clause that specifies whether a data share can be shared to clusters that are publicly accessible\.
+A clause that specifies whether a datashare can be shared to clusters that are publicly accessible\.
-The default value for `SET PUBLICACCESSIBLE` is `TRUE`\.

 ## Usage notes<a name="r_ALTER_DATASHARE_usage"></a>

-The following users can alter a data share:
+The following users can alter a datashare:
 + A superuser
-+ The owner of the data share
++ The owner of the datashare
++ Users who have ALTER or ALL privilege on the datashare

-+ Users who have SELECT, USAGE, or ALL privileges on the objects in the data share
+To add specific objects to a datashare, these users must have the privilege on the objects\.
+Users should be the owners of objects or have SELECT, USAGE or ALL privileges on the objects\.

-You can share tables, regular views, late\-binding views, materialized views, SQL user\-defined functions \(UDFs\), and entire schemas\.
+You can share schemas, tables, regular views, late\-binding views, materialized views, and SQL user\-defined functions \(UDFs\)\.
+Add a schema to the datashare first before adding other objects in the schema\.
 When you add a schema, Amazon Redshift doesn't add all the objects under it\.
 You must add them explicitly\.

 ## Examples<a name="r_ALTER_DATASHARE_examples"></a>

-The following example adds the public\.tickit\_venue\_redshift table to the data share SalesShare\.
+The following example adds the public\.tickit\_sales\_redshift table to the datashare SalesShare\.

 ```
-ALTER DATASHARE SalesShare ADD TABLE public.tickit_venue_redshift;
+ALTER DATASHARE SalesShare ADD TABLE public.tickit_sales_redshift;
 ```

-The following example adds all tables to the data share SalesShare\.
+The following example adds all tables to the datashare SalesShare\.

 ```
 ALTER DATASHARE SalesShare ADD ALL TABLES IN SCHEMA PUBLIC;
 ```

-The following example removes the public\.tickit\_venue\_redshift table from the data share SalesShare\.
+The following example removes the public\.tickit\_sales\_redshift table from the datashare SalesShare\.

 ```
-ALTER DATASHARE SalesShare REMOVE TABLE public.tickit_venue_redshift;
+ALTER DATASHARE SalesShare REMOVE TABLE public.tickit_sales_redshift;
 ```